Food

 Berlin's low-cost food is not a consolation prize.
 Eat the kebab myths, the currywurst counters, the noodle lines, the Sudanese falafel shops, and the old West Berlin deli, but keep the day district-first so you are eating well instead of chasing queues across town.

-- Wen Cheng Handpulled NoodlesWen Cheng is the noodle line that still earns the wait: wide biang biang ribbons, chile oil, chew, and a short menu that moves fast.
-It is not a long dinner, it is a focused bowl and then back into the city.
-Go outside peak hunger if patience is thin.
+- Wen Cheng Handpulled NoodlesWen Cheng is a noodle restaurant for wide biang biang ribbons, chile oil, chew, and a short menu that moves fast.

 - Burgermeister Schlesisches TorBurgermeister is the former-toilet burger stand that became a Berlin rite of passage and somehow stayed useful.
-The point is not refinement; it is a hot burger under the U-Bahn tracks after Kreuzberg has done what Kreuzberg does.
 Late hours make it more valuable than its price tag alone.